pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Piped

-`piped` (the ’d’ is for daemon) is a single binary component that you run in your cluster, your local network to handle the deployment tasks.
+`piped` (the ’d’ is short for ’daemon’) is a single binary component you run in your cluster, your local network to handle the deployment tasks.
 It can be run inside a Kubernetes cluster by simply starting a Pod or a Deployment.
-This component is designed to be stateless so it can also be run in a single VM or even your local machine.
+This component is designed to be stateless, so it can also be run in a single VM or even your local machine.

 ### Control Plane

-A centralized component that manages deployment data and provides gPRC API for connecting `piped`s as well as all web-functionalities of PipeCD such as authentication, showing deployment list/details, application list/details, delivery insights...
+A centralized component managing deployment data and provides gPRC API for connecting `piped`s as well as all web-functionalities of PipeCD such as authentication, showing deployment list/details, application list/details, delivery insights...

 ### Project